OWIN-JS/OWIN-JS/index.md

 [![OWIN-JS](./owin-js.png)](http://owinjs.org)
 ## About

-This is the official repository of the OWIN-JS (Open Web Interface for Node.js) Specification.
+This is the official repository of the Open Web Interface for Node.js (OWIN-JS) Specification.

 OWIN-JS defines a standard framework for REST servers for io.js and Node.js.
 It is a port of the [OWIN](http://owin.org) specification, but expands the REST philosophy to web servers, application clients, desktop/mobile apps, etc.